Bruno Rey: The Rey Chair

-The design that emerged from a period of countless experiments was model 3300, the Rey chair, which became one of the most iconic pieces of Swiss industrial design.
-Made of local beech wood, it was constructed with a unique, screw-less signature metal-to-wood connection.
+The design that emerged from a period of experimentation was model 3300, the Rey chair, which became one of the most iconic pieces of Swiss industrial design.
+Made of local beech wood, it was constructed with a unique, screw-less metal-to-wood connection.
 It went into serial production in 1971 and was the first chair to be patented by Dietiker a year later.

-In Rey's design, the chair legs are joined to the self-supporting round seat by means of a bonded aluminum console that was still handmade in 1970/71 using sand casting and afterwards produced using the gravity die casting process.
-In 1989 the invention of aluminum pressure die casting then allowed for the industrial production of the chair in large series.
-Except for the final finishing, the entire production process could then be done by machine, including the gluing of the wood and metal at a bonding carousel.
+In Rey's design, the chair legs are joined to the self-supporting round seat by means of a bonded aluminium console that was still handmade in 1970/71 using sand casting and afterwards produced using gravity die casting.
+In 1989, the invention of aluminium pressure die casting then allowed for the industrial production of the chair in large series.
+Except for the final finishing, the entire production process could then be done by machine, including the glueing of the wood and metal at a bonding carousel.

 The chair was available with a plain solid wood or an upholstered seat and was also manufactured in other variations, like a bar stool and a stool.
-The client could also choose between large selections of colours for the finish.
-The Rey chair is not an individual piece of furniture but is almost always used in a group setting often placed around a table.
+The client could also choose from a large selection of colours for the finish.

-In 2014 Bruno Rey's model 3300 was also produced in a junior edition.
-The solid execution and rounded edges of these extraordinarily stable and stackable chairs and matching table are perfectly suited for children's usage.
+In 2014, Bruno Rey's model 3300 was also produced in a junior edition.

 Bruno Rey & Charles Polin

-In 1977 Rey started collaborating with the renowned designer Charles Polin (b.
-1951), a freelance designer specializing in seating for public and private spaces.
+In 1977, Rey started collaborating with designer Charles Polin (born 1951), who specialised in seating for public and private spaces.
 They had the goal, "to create a chair with universal functionality and not just a flash in the pan."
 During a four-year development period, they created the first joint chair model and presented the final result in 1980: the Quadro W chair, which was a technological innovation combining a simple form with good sitting comfort.
-The frames of both the seat and the back consist of flat solid beech wood profiles and are connected with chrome plated, flexible steel springs.
-The name Quadro is derived from those very four flex springs that connect seat and back.
+The frames of both the seat and the back consist of flat, solid beech wood profiles and are connected with chrome-plated, flexible steel springs.
+The name Quadro is derived from those very four flex springs that connect the seat and back.
 The legs swing out from the seat's frame, making all chairs stackable.
 Dietiker launched the Quadro W chair in 1989.

-In 1987 Rey moved his studio from the old town of Baden to the former farming village of Gebenstorf.
-Rey and Polin worked as official partners together in a converted farmhouse that had a drawing room and an extensive workshop, which was also fully equipped for model making.
+In 1987, Rey moved his studio from the old town of Baden to the former farming village of Gebenstorf.
+Rey and Polin worked as official partners together in a converted farmhouse, which had a drawing room and an extensive workshop, which was also fully equipped for model making.
 They developed numerous award-winning furniture pieces for companies such as Hiller Objektmöbel, Kusch+Co and Plank GmbH.
-For Dietiker, the team designed next to the Quadro W stacking chair, the Patron restaurant chair. in 1995 Bruno Rey and Charles Polin launched the table XY.
+For Dietiker, the team designed next to the Quadro W stacking chair, the Patron restaurant chair.
+In 1995, Bruno Rey and Charles Polin launched the table XY.